-- (1) In circuit court civil actions, contested pretrial motions (excluding ex parte) shall be set for hearing by contacting the assigned motion judge in the action, by contacting the Civil Calendaring Motion Clerk for setting a motion for summary judgment, by an Order to Show Cause, or by order of the Presiding Judge or the Presiding Judge's designee. - (2) If the Presiding Judge places a motion on the civil motion docket, the court may provide notice by telephone. - (3) Requests for an expedited setting of a civil motion must be presented to the judge assigned as the motion judge in the action.
-If no motion judge has been assigned, then the request for a motion judge must be made at the presiding judge's ex parte, as provided in SLR 5.014 (2).
+- (1) In circuit court civil actions, contested pretrial motions (excluding ex parte) shall be set for hearing by contacting the assigned motion judge in the action, by contacting the Civil Calendaring Motion Clerk for setting a motion for summary judgment, by an Order to Show Cause, or by order of the Presiding Judge or the Presiding Judge's designee. - (2) If the Presiding Judge places a motion on the civil motion docket, the court may provide notice by email to attorneys or letter to self-represented litigants. - (3) Requests for an expedited setting of a civil motion must be presented to the judge assigned as the motion judge in the action.
+If no motion judge has been assigned, then the request for a motion judge must be made at the Presiding Judge's ex parte, as provided in SLR 5.014 (2).